upday/upday.github.io/_posts/blog/2016-05-16-animations_touch.md

 ##View Animations

-**View animations** provide an easy to use API for animating the contents of a ``View`` object.
-The animations supported are translations, rotations, growing and shrinking of a view.
+**View animations** provide an easy to use API for animating the contents of a view object.
+This framework supports translation, rotation, growing and shrinking of a view.
 You can define these animations either in XML or programmatically.

-A view translation animation implemented in **XML** would require defining the animation in the XML file first.
+The implementation of the view translation animation in **XML** contains the following in the animation resource file:

 {% highlight XML %}
 <set android:fillAfter="true"